juliadungu/tianjig_explotion_2015_RSOSINT_smoke_plume_analysis/README.md

 - A later Himawari-8 observation shows the scene continuing to evolve.
 - NASA Terra imagery shows a dark smoke plume over the Bohai Sea the following morning.
 - Aqua observes the plume again about three hours later, farther to the south-southeast.
-- From the rendered NASA images, the visible plume core is estimated to have shifted roughly **40–60 km** between the two observations.

 ---